plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 This tells us the specific value that we have to exceed in order to be significant.
 In this case (when d.f.=1), it is 3.841459.

+To escape R, type `q()` and then answer `n` when asked if you want to save the workspace image.

 ### What parameters make the fit of the model significantly better?

-The model with which we will begin is the F81 model with estimated base frequencies.
+The model we will begin with is the F81 model with estimated base frequencies.
 Compare this F81 model to the HKY85 model, which differs from the F81 model only in the fact that it allows transitions and transversions to occur at different rates.

 **To calculate the likelihood ratio test statistic LR, subtract the log-likelihood of the less complex model from that of the more complex model and multiply by 2**.
 This will give you a positive number.
-If you ever get a negative LR statistic, it means you have the models in the wrong order.
+If you ever get a negative LR test statistic, it means you have the models in the wrong order.

 You should have all the numbers you need to perform these likelihood ratio tests.
 If, however, you have not written some of them down, and thus need to redo some of these analyses, you might need to know how to turn off rate heterogeneity using the following command:

     lset rates=equal pinvar=0;

+It will help if you create a table that lists the (maximized) log-likelihood and number of free parameters for the models F81, HKY, HKY+I, HKY+G, and HKY+I+G before you start trying to answer the questions below.

 > :thinking: What is the likelihood ratio test statistic for F81 vs. HKY85?